learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

   * **Study Groups**: Students can check out some of the study groups we run every week, some of which are dedicated specifically to project questions.
 This is a great time to learn about a particular coding concept or to ask questions to a live Section Lead or Section Coach.
 Generally students will receive alerts or emails about study groups for their current section, but they can also see the study group schedule [here](https://learn.co/study-groups).
   * **Slack Channels**: It is fairly common for students to ask for and receive help in many of the Slack channels - there are cohort-specific channels for students in structured programs, section-specific channels (e.g. `rails-section`) channels for self-paced students, and a number of channels that should be accessible to all paying students (e.g. `general` or `nerdy-learn-neighbors`).

 * **All other questions**: Tell them we don't support the question type.
 We never want to annoy or add to a student's frustration so be kind and friendly when speaking with them.
-For questions that are unrelated to admissions or assessments, kindly tell them we don't support the question they're asking.
-If the question is related to the curriculum, feel free to answer it if time is available.
-Otherwise you may want to give them a link to a resource or point them in the direction they should proceed (eg try googling it, checking stack overflow, asking in the Slack channel, etc).
+For questions that are unrelated to admissions, assessments, labs, or lessons - kindly tell them we don't support the question they're asking.
+The safest bet might be to refer them to Student Services at `studentservices@flatiron.com`.

 ## Resources